AdobeXD/plugin-samples/distribution/packaging.md

 | macOS         | _Right-click > Compress # items_ |
 | Windows       | _Right-click > Send to > Compressed (zipped) folder_ |

-If you plan to distribute via the XD plugin manager, your .ZIP file **must be less than 25MB in size**.
-You'll only be able to submit for review if your file is under the size limit.
+If you plan to distribute via the XD plugin manager, your .ZIP file **must be less than 25MB in size and contain fewer than 3,000 files**.
+You'll only be able to submit for review if your file is under these limits.

 > **Danger**
 >